evmos/evmos/x/incentives/spec/01_concepts.md

 ## Epoch

 Rewarding users for smart contract interaction is organized in epochs.
 An `epoch` is a fixed duration in which rewards are added to the inflation pool and smart contract interaction is logged.
-At the end of an epoch, rewards are allocated and distributed to all paricipants.
+At the end of an epoch, rewards are allocated and distributed to all participants.
 This creates a user experience, where users check their balance for new rewards regularly (e.g. every day at the same time).

 ## Allocation